-Our whole abiding there, and INTERCOURSE, from hour to hour must be a glorifying of the blood before God joy which the light of God's face bestows, there arises at the same time, along with prayer, thanksgiving, and adoration.
+Our whole abiding there, and INTERCOURSE, from hour to hour must be a glorifying of the blood before God.

 The priests brought the incense into the Holy Place, so as to fill God's house with fragrance.
 The prayers of God's people are the delightful incense, with which He desires to be surrounded in His habitation.
 The value of prayer does not consist merely in its being the means of obtaining things we need.
 No! it has a higher aim than that.
 It is a ministry of God, in which He delights.